Gardening from seed has big advantages.

 Grocery stores and garden centers offer only a fraction of available selections.
 Gardening from seed gives you the option to grow something unique, exotic, or rare.
 We frequently hear from gardeners that they never knew they liked tomatoes until they grew a variety bred for flavor and not shelf life.
 This is why we are always scouting and trying new varieties to add to the over 600 proven varieties we already carry; so you can sow and grow exactly what you are looking for.

 4. Reduce plant stress.

 Nature direct-sows, and in many cases sowing seeds in place versus transplanting from greenhouse-started plants leads to quick, stress-free growth, meaning faster, and often more flowers and fruit, particularly in the case of plants that are sensitive to root disturbance.
 This is especially true of quick-to-mature crops like mesclun and cilantro, or root crops, sunflowers, and those in the Cucurbit (cucumbers, squash), bean and pea families to name a few.

 5. Perfect timing.

 There are advantages to starting some crops early indoors, usually vegetables that tolerate transplanting and take a long time to mature, like peppers, onions, or tomatoes.
 Starting these indoors gives me a head start in my shorter growing season, as I would never see a pepper produce fruit if I sowed it directly outdoors.

 I can't tell you how many times I have wandered out to the garden saying, "Let's see what's for dinner."
-I slowdown from my busy day when I stroll out to the garden with a glass of wine and my favorite wooden bowl to see what peaks my culinary interest that evening; a personal reward for all my elbow grease in the garden!
+I slow down from my busy day when I stroll out to the garden with a glass of wine and my favorite wooden bowl to see what piques my culinary interest that evening; a personal reward for all my time spent nurturing the garden!